Package 'NPCDTools'

 Description

-Function RR is used to compute the recovery rates for an estimate Q-matrix.
-In general, it can be used to compute the agreement rate between two matrices with identical dimensionalities.
+RR is used to compute the agreement rate between two Q-matrices with identical dimensions.

 Usage